String Diagram of Optimal Transports: Related Work

 To tackle these issues, efficient algorithms have been proposed by assuming certain structures in the distributions or cost matrices, such as hierarchy or symmetry of distributions~\cite{ml/HamriBF22,scalespace/SchmitzerS13,Takeda_Akagi_Marumo_Niwa_2024}, and submodularity of the cost matrix~\cite{aistats/Alvarez-MelisJJ18}.
 More recently, algorithms exploiting the hierarchical structure of distributions on graphs have been developed for MMOT in \cite{Zeng_Du_Zhang_Xia_Liu_Tong_2024}.

 As a comparison, we propose a planning-motivated variant of OT and discover the new algebraic structure. \paragraph{String Diagram.} String diagrams (e.g.~\cite{mac2013categories,joyal1991geometry,selinger2011survey}) have been widely studied as a graphical expression of monoidal categories.
 There are many applications of string diagrams, such as recurrent neural networks~\cite{SprungerK19}, gradient-based learning~\cite{CruttwellGGWZ22}, quantum computation~\cite{CK2017,AbramskyC04}, and disentanglement in machine learning~\cite{ZhangS23}. \paragraph{Hierarchical Reinforcement Learning.} The assumption of a hierarchical structure in models is popular in reinforcement learning.
 Hierarchical reinforcement learning~\cite{deds/BartoM03,csur/PateriaSTQ21} performs high- (or macro-) and low-level (or micro-level) planning on such hierarchical models.
-Recently, such hierarchical planning on Markov decision processes (MDPs) has also attracted attention for verifying systems that work with unknown environments as well~\cite{aips/NearyVCT22,cav/JungesS22}.
-String diagrams of MDPs~\cite{cav/WatanabeEAH23,tacas/WatanabeVHRJ24,cav/WatanabeVJH24} use algebraic operations over MDPs to represent such hierarchical systems.